 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was unoccupied, unfurnished and all floors were covered.
-Floor coverings restricted my inspection of flooring.
+The property was unoccupied, part furnished and floors were part covered.
+Floor coverings restricted my inspection of flooring in places.